lhypds/tcopy/README.md

 Usage: tcopy [copy|paste|install|uninstall|update|setup|start|stop|restart|info|-v|--version|-h|--help|<text>]

 `tcopy <text>` or `tcopy copy <text>`
-Copy the specified text to the clipboard and send it to the server or shared storage clipboard text file.
+Copy the specified text to the clipboard and send it to the server or storage's clipboard text file.

 `tcopy -f <file_path>` or `tcopy copy -f <file_path>`
 For server mode, it will copy the file path to the server's clipboard file.
 For storage, it will copy the file to the shared storage, and copy the file path to the shared storage's clipboard file.

 `tcopy paste`
-Get the current text from the server/shared storage and copy it to the local clipboard.
+Get the current text from the server/storage and copy it to the local clipboard.

 `tcopy paste -f <target_path>`
-Get the file from the server/shared storage and save it to the specified file path.
+Get the file from the server/storage and save it to the specified file path.

 Clipboard